LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectToMessaging/api.md

 ### Getting Started

-1. Onboarding to C2M is mandatory before it.
+1. Onboarding to C2M is a mandatory process before running APIs.
 2. Brand’s system should integrate with two C2M API endpoints, which are <strong><i>Eligibility</i></strong> and <strong><i>Invite</i></strong>.
   * <strong><i>Eligibility:</i></strong> Brands call this endpoint to check whether a consumer is reachable via a messaging channel.
   * <strong><i>Invite:</i></strong> Brands call this endpoint to send a messaging invitation to transfer the customer from IVR to one of their supported channels.